 Can I buy the Resource Enhancement Stamp at a Wal-Mart or my regular license agent?

 No, the stamps are only available at NDOW counters, on the consumer website (http://www.ndowlicensing.com), through the Dream Tags website (www.nvdreamtag.org), and during any of the application periods at the Application Hunt site (www.huntnevada.com).

 What is the purchase period and valid period for the Resource Enhancement Stamp?

-The Resource Enhancement Stamp can be purchased anytime throughout the year.
+The Resource Enhancement Stamp can be purchased from March 1 to June 30.
 The stamp will have a valid period of July 1 – June 30 every year.
 Stamps purchased through June 30 will be for the current year Dream Tags raffle.
-Stamps purchased after July 1, 2016, will be good for the following year’s Dream Tags raffle.

 Where does the money from the sale of Resource Enhancement Stamps go?

 All money received by the Department for Resource Enhancement Stamps under this section must be deposited with the State Treasurer for credit to the Wildlife Fund Account in the State General Fund.

 Is the Resource Enhancement Stamp fee refundable?

 No, by statute, Resource Enhancement Stamp fees are non-refundable.